Who We Are

 Expertise provided by CMAE's advising and retention specialist staff enhances the college life for self identified students of color and multiple identity students by providing tools for a successful and rewarding college career.
 CMAE's staff provide personal attention to students as they monitor academic progress, assess student needs, and advocate for students through appropriate advising, coaching and referral services.

-Using a holistic approach to advising, staff provide one one appointments to support students in course selection, goal setting, majors exploration, career planning, internships, scholarship review, graduate school applications and general advocacy .
+Using a holistic approach to advising, staff provide one one - and group- appointments to support students in course selection, goal setting, majors exploration, career planning, internships, scholarship review, graduate school applications and general advocacy .

 Early Alert Program- Reach for the STARs